 Focusing our attention on children in vulnerable situations, we have five priority areas in the Jamaica country programme document (2022 to 2026):

 Everything we do is guided by the Convention on the Rights of the Child, which Jamaica ratified in 1991.
 Informed by Vision 2030 Jamaica, our work contributes to the nation’s development priorities, which are also outlined in the:

 • 2030 Agenda for Sustainable Development (the 2030 Agenda) and its 17 Sustainable Development Goals (SDGs)

 • Regional goals of the United Nations Multi-Country Sustainable Development Framework (UNMSDCF) and

 Meet our Country Representative

-Shelly-Ann Fraser-Pryce is the Goodwill Ambassador for UNICEF Jamaica
+Shelly-Ann Fraser-Pryce is the National Ambassador for UNICEF Jamaica

-One of the nation’s most accomplished athletes and a passionate defender of children’s rights, Mrs. Fraser-Pryce was appointed the first national Goodwill Ambassador for UNICEF Jamaica in 2010.
+One of the nation’s most accomplished athletes and a passionate defender of children’s rights, Mrs. Fraser-Pryce was appointed the first national National Ambassador for UNICEF Jamaica in 2010.